What is E-Waste and E-Recycling?

 What happens to my electronics after I turn them in for recycling?

 A team of dedicated volunteers carefully breaks down, sorts, and packages the electronics received for recycling, in order to prepare them for reuse or shipment to our electronics recycler, Total Reclaim, Inc (TRI).
 We follow the packaging guidelines set by TRI to ensure that the materials reach their Anchorage warehouse safely.
 These guidelines include removing all cables and wires; sorting materials by type of item (computers, monitors, TVs, cables/wires, etc.); stacking and wrapping large items securely on pallets; sorting, preparing, and packaging batteries by type for safe transportation.
-Our volunteers also remove and break down all extraneous paper and plastic packaging for recycling at local recycling centers.
+Our volunteers also remove and break down all extraneous paper and plastic packaging for recycling at the borough’s recycling facility.
 A lot of work is involved in this process and we keep our volunteers very busy.

 The prepared electronics are then stored at our warehouse until we have collected enough material to fill a 40-foot trailer.
 Once we have produced approximately 20 completed pallets, they are loaded onto a trailer donated by our program partner – Air Land Transport – and shipped to the TRI facility in Anchorage.
 From there, TRI is responsible for shipping the electronics to their final destination – the main TRI recycling plant in Seattle, Washington.
 Once the materials reach Seattle, some of the items collected (e.g. newer computers) may be refurbished and offered as used electronics.
 The rest of the items are broken down into their component materials and prepared for reuse on the commodities markets.
 The recycling process separates CRTs and other computer equipment into component parts – such as leaded glass, precious metals, non-precious metals, and plastics – and makes these materials available to manufacturers.
 TRI researches all of their downstream vendors to ensure they are environmentally responsible.
 Our goal is to promote recycling and proper disposal of unwanted electronic equipment in ways that protect the health and well-being of the communities where electronics are produced, de-manufactured, or discarded.

 Is there a fee to recycle my electronics?